Courses Offered

 CPR/First Aid/AED: American Red Cross certified courses.
 Any combination of adult or pediatric CPR, First Aid and AED.
 Prices vary.

-Wilderness First Aid and Safety Advanced: Two day course (16 hours total).
-Advanced scenario-based training, full CPR/First Aid/AED training.
-Full wilderness safety and accident prevention covering all wilderness topics.
-Improvised care for bleeding, burns, fractures and bone breaks, hook removal, snakebite treatment, hypothermia, hypothermia, venomous and poisonous creatures, carbon monoxide safety, and more.
+Wilderness and Remote First Aid: 2-day course (16 hours total).
+Scenario-based training, full CPR/First Aid/AED training.
+Basic wilderness safety and accident prevention covering all wilderness topics.
+Improvised care for bleeding, burns, fractures and bone breaks, snakebite treatment, hypothermia, hyperthermia, venomous and poisonous creatures, and more.
 Evacuation decisions and scenario-based prolonged field care decisions.
-This course will extend breadth and depth of training and address a broader range of international hazards.
+Great course for anyone that does outdoor recreation, travels, or spends time in rural areas.

 Contact for pricing on all courses.
 Course length/price varies depending on group size and location.
 Discounted group rates available.